Creating Custom Checkboxes in React

 Using Controlled Inputs for Form Controls in React

 In React, form controls, including checkboxes, must be either controlled or uncontrolled inputs.
 Controlled inputs allow us to manage the state of the input, whereas uncontrolled inputs rely on the DOM.
-React recommends using controlled inputs for form controls.
+It is recommended to use controlled inputs for form controls.

 Creating a Checkbox Component